Links

 St Cyprian’s – Scottish Episcopal Church Congregation at Beech Road

-Lenzie Christian Fellowship started in June 2009 and has recently moved its Sunday Services to Lenzie Scout Hall Millersneuk
+Lenzie Christian Fellowship – started in June 2009 and has its Sunday Services in Lenzie Scout Hall Millersneuk